 The village has a long history of coastal instability, with records dating back to 1682 when the whole village was destroyed by landslides.
 It benefits from a coast protection and slope stabilisation scheme that was constructed in 2001-02 that comprises sections of seawall and rock armour together with drainage, piling and earthworks.
 The village has been subject to a strategy study review to improve the standard of protection of the coast protection measures and remedy minor issues with the 2001-02 scheme (Halcrow, 2016b).
-A Design and Build contractor for the scheme was appointed and all Stage 1 detailed design are complete with permissions to start work.
-Site works are due to start on the 12th of Feb, with completion aimed for the end of summer 2018.
+A scheme to implement the recommendations of the strategy study was completed in summer 2018.